scientist-softserv/derivative_rodeo/README.md

 ### Storage Adapters

 Storage adapters are where we put things.
-Each adapter has a specific implementation but is expected to inherit from the  [DerivativeRedeo::StorageAdapter::BaseAdapter](./lib/derivative_rodeo/storage_adapters/base_adapter.rb).
+Each adapter has a specific implementation but is expected to inherit from the  [DerivativeRodeo::StorageAdapter::BaseAdapter](./lib/derivative_rodeo/storage_adapters/base_adapter.rb).

-`DerivativeRedeo::StorageAdapter::BaseAdapter.adapters` method tracks the registered adapters.
+`DerivativeRodeo::StorageAdapter::BaseAdapter.adapters` method tracks the registered adapters.

 #### Supported Storage Adapters